-Certified Innovation Manager Course
+Certified Innovation Manager Course E. Feuer, MTA Sztaki, HU and R. Messnarz , ISCN 7.11.2005 to 9.11.2005

-E. Feuer, MTA Sztaki, HU and R. Messnarz , ISCN 7.11.2005 to 9.11.2005 service companies, not for profit innovation associations, and innovation decision makers) with the knowledge and skills needed to establish: Creative Organizational Learning Environments, Knowledge Management Concepts, Customer Relationship based Learning and Planning, Market Research based Strategies, Team Learning Environments, Team Motivating Environments, Concepts to favour and empower personal skills, systemic innovation processes with dynamic feedback loops, project management that unleashes innovative powers of team members, organizational concepts allowing innovative persons to reach acceptance for new ideas and strategies.
+The 3-day Certified Innovation Manager Course is specifically designed for providing managers (of IT and service companies, not for profit innovation associations, and innovation decision makers) with the knowledge and skills needed to establish: Creative Organizational Learning Environments, Knowledge Management Concepts, Customer Relationship based Learning and Planning, Market Research based Strategies, Team Learning Environments, Team Motivating Environments, Concepts to favour and empower personal skills, systemic innovative powers of team members, organizational concepts allowing innovative persons to reach acceptance for new ideas and strategies.
 Delegates who pass a test at the end of the course will receive an innovation manager certificate (www.innovationmanager.org).